OUT OF ULTRA

 Ending Roleplays!

 1. Falling Action: When you've finished the climax of that rp, and hit the falling action.
 90% of the time this is a good place to stop, and continue another time.
 For example -- your character just knocked a villain unconscious, and are now on the run.
 You should make a post about them leaving the scene, but whatever comes after this can be left for another session, or referenced later on.
-Personally I don't like to scene-clump things if I don't have too, so each plot point gets a good amount of attention!
+Personally I don't like to scene-clump things if I don't have too, so each plot point gets a good amount of attention!2.
+Chemistry Disappears: When character chemistry dissipates (happens often in a casual conversation/meet up), most of the time you don't need 20+ posts about meet ups like these, and can ask to keep them short & sweet.
+These avoids the feeling of being forced to write and can help you avoid having your dialogue/character chemistry suffer for it!
+I suggest bullet pointing the topics you want to go over with the other character, and what your objective is for that rp -- then it's MUCH easier to think of a closing idea.

 3. Location Swap!: When location changes (relates to my first point), unless it's a small location change like going to a battleground to train, when you reach these points it's good to put a finisher and pick it up again later.
 This action resembles basic character behavior, for they'd probably want to rest after doing something like a training session!
 Instead of combining everything all at once, you move from point A, to B, to C and keep a nice, steady pace.